nuejs/nue/packages/nuejs.org/docs/styling.md

 ### Timeless skills and products
-The JS monolith and all the unstandard mechanisms inside of it are indeed popular at this point.
-But who knows what happens in five years.
-The awkward utility syntaxes, and the lost potential are strong signals of technology debt.
-It's better to stick with web standards.
-That's good for your skillset and career.
-And the product you build will stand the test of time.
+The JS monolith and its various unstandardized features are popular right now, but it's hard to predict what will happen in five years.
+The complicated utility syntaxes and missed opportunities indicate potential technology debt.
+It's wise to stick with web standards, as this benefits your skills and career.
+Plus, the products you create will be more durable over time.